 Interior design and features:

-Suzuki Baleno interior looks somehow cheap with dark grey plastic trim pieces and fabric-covered seats, but again, this is more than what you have paid.
+Suzuki Baleno’s interior looks somehow cheap with dark grey plastic trim pieces and fabric-covered seats, but again, this is more than what you have paid.
 You can upgrade your Baleno with leather coverings on seats by investing some amount of money.
-The cabin of Baleno fitted with all the standard features you need to enjoy a comfortable ride.
+The cabin of Baleno is fitted with all the standard features you need to enjoy a comfortable ride.
 Some of the features include air conditioning, heating, AM/FM radio, cassette player, CD player, child locks, central locking, defogger, folding rear seats, front speakers, power door locks, power windows, and power steering.
 The cabin is spacious with large-sized legroom and headroom to accommodate even six feet taller passengers.
 The-rear-seats can are foldable to increase the total cargo area to carry enough amount of luggage.

-2005 model of Suzuki Baleno is available from 6 lacs Pakistani rupees to 9 lacs Paksitani rupees depending on the condition of the used-car.
+2005 model of Suzuki Baleno is available from 6 lacs Pakistani rupees to 9 lacs Paksitani rupees depending on the condition of the used car.

 There are mixed views about Suzuki Baleno; Some people are concerned about its resale value while some think about its maintenance cost, but those who already own it are mostly satisfied with its performance.
-On-the-whole, the maintenance cost of Suzuki Baleno is low, and the spare parts are readily available that is a plus point for it.
+On the whole, the maintenance cost of Suzuki Baleno is low, and the spare parts are readily available which is a plus point for it.
 The demand for Baleno is still present in the market, so its resale is also not an issue, and you can get the price you demand as per the condition.
 You can thus get your Balenon at such an economical price, and adding some more money can further upgrade it with your desired features.